SentinelOne Configuration

 4. Click on the Copy API token link.

-5. On the APE dashboard, navigate to Settings -> Provisioning -> Add-on Configuration.
+5. On the APE dashboard, navigate to Settings -> Administration -> Add-on Store.

 • Device: Use the device type 'SentinelOne'.